artemptushkin/Sudek/articles/Initialization-in-streams-and-collections.md

         List.of(example.getA(), example.getB(), example.getC(), example.getD())
                 .forEach(this::validateSomeLogic);
     }

     private void validateSomeLogic(String example) {
         ...
     }
 }
 ```

-We get a npe when one of the fields is null.
-Hm, I can add logic to prevent adding null objects to the list.
+Assume, once we receive `null` for a field, in this case we get NPE when one of the fields is null.
+The straightforward solution to prevent the error will be the null check definition before adding a value to the list.
 Let's see what happens.
 ```java
 public class Validator {